-For this year’s Fall front porch I made a wood pumpkin sign; it took less than an hour to put together including the drying time for the paint.
+For this year’s Fall front porch, I made a wooden pumpkin sign; it took less than an hour to put together including the drying time for the paint.

 I was going for a rustic look to compliment my decor this season.

 Is any porch finished without a wreath on the front door??
 I have to confess I have a terrible wreath addiction…even before I was blogging I changed my front door wreath every month!!
 Now I really enjoy making my own DIY wreaths for each season.